nbro/learning-long-range-perception/code/simulation/README.md

 After having built the workspace and lunched the simulator, start the controller that will make the robot roam the simple colored environment

     rosrun thymio_controller prand_walk.py

+where `prand_walk.py` is the Python script that contains the controller.

 ## Record the bag file

-We will record a bag file while the robot roams the environment, which will be used to create a training and test datasets.
+We will now record a bag file, which will be used to create the training and test datasets, while the robot roams the environment.

 We are only interested in the topics: `/pioneer3at/odom`, `/pioneer3at/camera_one/image_raw/compressed` and `/pioneer3at/camera_down/image_raw/compressed`.
 So, issue the following command from the terminal